UConn vs Gonzaga Players to Watch - Elite Eight

 UConn Players to Watch

-Sanogo averages 17.3 points and 7.5 rebounds per contest -- both team highs.
-He is also averaging 1.2 assists, shooting 61% from the field.
+Sanogo leads the Huskies with 17.3 points per game and 7.5 rebounds, while also putting up 1.2 assists.

-Tristen Newton posts a team-leading 4.7 assists per game.
-He is also averaging 9.9 points and 4.3 rebounds, shooting 37.7% from the field and 37.7% from downtown with 1.2 made 3-pointers per contest.
+Tristen Newton posts a team-best 4.7 assists per contest.
+He is also averaging 9.9 points and 4.3 rebounds, shooting 37.7% from the field and 37.7% from beyond the arc with 1.2 made 3-pointers per game.

 Gonzaga Players to Watch

-The Bulldogs get 11.3 points, 6.2 rebounds and 2.4 assists per game from Anton Watson.
+Anton Watson gets the Bulldogs 11.3 points, 6.2 rebounds and 2.4 assists per game.
+He also averages 1.8 steals and 0.7 blocked shots.

 UConn Top Performers (Last 10 Games)